punctum-im/protocol-old/PROTOCOL.md

 ## Dates

-All dates MUST be stored as time from the UNIX epoch.
-This prevents date formatting issues and makes them easier to parse.
+All dates MUST be stored in the ISO 8601 format.
+Any dates provided in any values MUST match this format.

 ### Objects and IDs